MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationMeAssignmentSubmissionResource.md

 Only teachers, students, and applications with application permissions can perform this operation.
 This resource is in the 'working' resource list and should be considered work in process by a student.
 This resource is wrapped with a possible pointer back to the assignment resource if it was copied from the assignment.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaEducationMeAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentSubmissionResource?view=graph-powershell-beta)

 ## SYNTAX